 - Lethal Chef: Sae's big sister Saki.
 When asked why she is using red chili paste while making Tomato Stew, she responds: "...
 What's that?"

 - Magic Versus Science: The Sufficiently Advanced Aliens are nigh indestructible, with a scientific mastery of space travel and weapons that can disintegrate aircraft carriers.
-They are countered by high school kids who can fly on brooms and magically transform them into pillows.
+They are countered by high school kids who can fly on brooms and magically transform them into pillows. [[This is what gets the Bell to start searching out for the kids in the first place, in spite of previously being fine to simply follow societal rules.]]

 - The Mothership: The unknown alien vessel that invades Earth is called "The Bell".